 - the gallbladder and the pancreatic duct.

 The procedure is performed by using a long, flexible, viewing instrument (a duodenoscope) about the diameter of a pen.
 The duodenoscope can be directed and moved around the many bends of the stomach and duodenum.
 The modern duodenoscope uses a thin fiber-optic bundle to transmit light to the tip of the endoscope, and a thin wire with a chip also at the tip of the endoscope to transmit digital video images to a TV screen.
 The duodenoscope is inserted through the mouth, through the back of the throat, down the food pipe (esophagus), through the stomach and into the duodenum.
 Once the papilla of Vater is identified, a small plastic catheter (cannula) is passed through an open channel of the endoscope into the opening of the papilla, and into the bile ducts and/or the pancreatic duct.
 Contrast material (dye) is then injected and X-rays are taken of the bile ducts and the pancreatic duct.
-An open channel in the endoscope also allows other instruments to be passed through it in order to perform biopsies, to insert plastic or metal tubing to relieve obstruction of the bile ducts or pancreatic duct caused by cancer or scarring, and to perform incisions by using electrocautery (electric heat).
+Another open channel in the endoscope also allows other instruments to be passed through it in order to perform biopsies, to insert plastic or metal stents or tubing to relieve obstruction of the bile ducts or pancreatic duct caused by cancer or scarring, and to perform incisions by using electrocautery (electric heat).

 The liver is a large solid organ located beneath the right diaphragm.
 The liver produces bile, which is stored in the gallbladder (a small sac located beneath the liver).
 After meals, the gallbladder contracts and empties the bile through the cystic duct, into the bile ducts, through the papilla of Vater, and into the intestine to help with digestion.
 The pancreas is located behind the stomach.
 It produces a digestive juice that drains through the pancreatic duct--which usually joins the bile duct within the papilla,--and then enters the intestine.